-We pride ourselves in age-old distilling methods, locally sourced ingredients and an authentic experience.
-Owner and Head Distiller, Chris Prillaman is a direct descendent of bootleggers, who all made a living crafting spirits in the hills and hollers of Virginia's Blue Ridge Mountains.
+Founder, Chris Prillaman is a direct descendent of bootleggers, who all made a living crafting spirits in Virginia's Blue Ridge Mountains.
 His daughter, Anna leads today in carrying on the long standing family traditions.

 Our Grandpap, James Walter Hatcher, alias "Peg" was tied up in the nationally known "Great Moonshine Conspiracy Trial of 1935" after depression times.
-He was an honest man and made a hard living bootlegging.
-His wife, Eula Mae is pictured with him on their wedding day.
+He was indicted and pulled federal time in the late 30s.
+His wife, Eula Mae is pictured beside him on their wedding day.

-After being indicted and pulling his time out of the conspiracy trial, the Library of Congress visited the Blue Ridge Mountains and recorded Grandpap Peg playing old-time fiddle.
+After pulling his time out of the conspiracy trial, the Library of Congress visited the Blue Ridge Mountains and recorded Grandpap Peg playing old-time fiddle.
 He was leery of the mysterious vehicles pulling up to his mountain home, but ended up playing them a few tunes on his fiddle for their archive collection.
 You can still listen to those recordings today.

 Years went by and Grandpap Peg passed his fiddle to his Daughter and our Grandmother, Virginia Irene who is 90 years old present day.
 She then passed it down to Chris.